airwuu/ucmmm/CONTRIBUTING.md

 - Keep PRs focused on a single change
 - Include screenshots for UI changes
 - Link related issues using `Fixes #123` or `Closes #123`
-- Ensure the build passes before requesting review
+- Ensure the build passes before requesting review please

 ## Code Style